Hulliskoa/dndDiceML/README.md

+# Work in progress

-# Program for live recoginition of dice
+## Project for creating a live recognition of dice being rolled on a table

 Thanks to Mario Lurig on Kaggle for the dataset: https://www.kaggle.com/ucffool/dice-d4-d6-d8-d10-d12-d20-images